Stop Right There! Performance Brake Upgrade Tips

 We had a 2004 Ford Mustang in the shop that was in desperate need for a brake job.
 The owner hadn’t had the car long and the front right pads were worn down the backing steel, eating the rotor with every stop.
 In fact, when we got the rotor off, it had been worn almost through to the center.
 While most factory rotors can be turned, this was well beyond the safety limit of turning.
 We replaced the pads and rotors, front and rear, with NAPA Adaptive One ceramic pads and Reactive One rotors for superior braking performance.

-The process begins with jacking up one wheel at a time and supporting the vehicle with jack stands.
+The performance brake upgrade process begins with jacking up one wheel at a time and supporting the vehicle with jack stands.
 Then the tire can be removed.
 We used a right-angle impact tool from Ingersoll Rand to take the brake caliper off.
 The bolts were frozen solid; it took some effort to get them free.

 Once the bolts were out, the caliper can come off.
 The calipers have residual pressure on them, so we used a screwdriver to pry up on the top and then the bottom of the caliper to pry it free.